1 min read

 Only then can coordination emerge.
 Shared context.
 Shared understanding.
 Shared capacity to act together.

 This is what you wanted from "better communication."
+But you tried to jump straight here.

 The cascade can't skip.
 Safety before voice.
 Voice before information quality.
 Information quality before coordination.

 Skip a stage, and the whole sequence collapses.
+The Momentum Engine shows the physics.